aditk3/HumanBenchmark/README.md

 # HumanBenchmark
-Me just trying to create all the games found at humanbenchmark.com
+Me just trying to create all the games found at [Human Benchmark](humanbenchmark.com) as a fun side project

 ## Game List:
 - [ ] Aim Test